 - If you are using a 64-bit Operating System, download the vc_redist.x64.exe file.

 - If you are using a 32-bit Operating System, download the vc_redist.x86.exe file.

-🛠 Run the Windows 10 Store App Troubleshooter.
+🛠 MICROSOFT STORE: Run the Microsoft Store App Troubleshooter.

-You can run the Windows 10 Store App Troubleshooter to identify and address many different issues with Windows.
+You can run the Microsoft Store App Troubleshooter to identify and address many different issues with Windows.
 You can find it here.

 🛠 Move the app to a different drive.

 For some users, crashes may be attributed to low disk space on the drive where the game is installed.
 Freeing up space on that drive or moving the game to a different drive will provide additional virtual memory to run the game.

 To move your game to a different drive, follow these steps: